robertoallende/random-user/README.md

 - User Search: the query has been implemented but not exposed to the UI

-- Add Swipe to Refresh or make UserListViewModel aware of connection status to automatically update user lists, in particular for the empty result case.
+- Add Swipe to Refresh or make UserListViewModel aware of connection status to automatically update user lists, in particular for the empty result case

-- Improve network errors to make them more user friendly.
+- Improve network errors to make them more user friendly

 - Improve code coverage with Unit Tests

-- Add Instrumented Tests with Espresso.
+- Add Instrumented Tests with Espresso

 ## Architecture